Ray Teal

-Ray Elgin Teal (January 12, 1902 – April 2, 1976) was an American actor.
+Ray Elgin Teal (January 12, 1902 – April 2, 1976) was an American actor who appeared in more than 300 television shows and movies during his 40 year career.
 His most famous role was as Sheriff Roy Coffee on the television series Bonanza (1959–1972), which was only one of dozens of sheriffs on television and in movies that he played during his long and prolific career stretching from 1937 to 1970.
 He appeared in pictures such as Western Jamboree (1938) with Gene Autry, The Best Years of Our Lives (1946) with Fredric March and Myrna Loy, The Black Arrow (1948), Billy Wilder's Ace in the Hole (1951) and Judgment at Nuremberg (1961) with Spencer Tracy and Burt Lancaster.

 Early life

 Teal was born in Grand Rapids, Michigan.
 A saxophone player, he worked his way through the University of California, Los Angeles as a bandleader before becoming an actor.

+Musical career

+In the early 1930s Teal and his orchestra, the Floridians, played in southern cities in the United States, with full-house audiences in Atlanta, Chattanooga, Nashville, and other cities.
+The group had a 17-week stay at the Olympia Theater in Miami.
+Teal also was master of ceremonies at the Paramount Theatre in New York.
+By the mid-1930s he had expanded his show to include a "Music Hall Varieties" segment that featured comedian Ben Blue.